leske42/Foundations/UB/README.md

     *ptr = 42;
 }
 ```
-the compiler cannot know if it will *ever* be called from another another function, in another file, with a NULL pointer as argument.
+the compiler cannot know if it will *ever* be called from another function, in another file, with a NULL pointer as argument.
 Maybe it would not even be apparent from your code, because the pointer only gets there somehow during runtime, from, let's say, getting the wrong input or an unprotected malloc failure.

 This cannot be caught at compile-time.
 Still, if the standard says that dereferencing NULL results in an error, the compiler *has to make sure* that it does, even if this only happens at runtime.
 There is a straightforward solution to this that some of you might have already thought of: the compiler can add a **NULL check** before `*ptr` that results in program termination if met. *And then add NULL checks everywhere else in all of your C code where pointers are being dereferenced.*